Obsessive-Compulsive Disorder (OCD) Treatment

 Ready to Break Free?
 Begin Online Therapy for OCD in Wauwatosa, WI

 When OCD feels overwhelming or all-consuming, it can be hard to imagine life without constant anxiety or rituals.
-Therapy for Obsessive Compulsive Disorder can help you break free from obsessive thoughts and compulsive behaviors, so you can regain control and live more fully.
+Therapy for Obsessive-Compulsive Disorder can help you break free from obsessive thoughts and compulsive behaviors, so you can regain control and live more fully.

 Leap Counseling and Consultation is a Wisconsin-based solo therapy practice led by Dr. Johanna Wood, who specializes in OCD and anxiety disorders.
 Through personalized, evidence-based treatment, Dr. Wood helps clients develop effective tools to manage OCD and move forward with confidence.
 Starting therapy is straightforward: